dersonsena/darkmira-carsale/README.md

 Note that the development build is not optimized.
 To create a production build, use yarn build.
 ```

+Now, just go to your browser and type `http://localhost:3000`.

 ## Flows and Standards used